 Weapon Bars

-We can slot weapons on two different “bars”: the frontbar and the backbar.
-These two bars have separate weapon slots, as well as entirely separate skill slots, allowing you to slot 10 skills plus 2 ultimates in total.
+At level 15 you unlock your backbar to carry a separate weapon.
+Your second bar also has its own separate skill slots, allowing you to slot 10 skills plus 2 ultimates in total.
 You can swap between your bars with the backtick/tilde key (`

 /~